IMO 2019 Annual Regulations

-The IMO remains the largest and most prestigious of all of the international olympiads, having grown from the original seven countries to over a hundred.
+The IMO is the largest and most prestigious of all of the international olympiads, having grown from the original seven countries to over a hundred.
 The United Kingdom has participated since 1967 and has played host to the competition on two previous occasions (in 1979 and 2002).
-We are honoured to be able to invite teams from all over the world to celebrate the diamond anniversary of this incredible event with us and we look forward to welcoming you to Bath.
+We are honoured to be able to invite teams from all over the world to celebrate the diamond anniversary of the founding of IMO.

 Members of the Jury will initially be located a short hop across the Severn Bridge in Wales.
 Wales is the birthplace of the equals sign.
-First used in a published text in 1557, Robert Recorde coined the use of a matching pair of lines to replace the phrase ‘is equal to’.
+First used in a published text in 1557, Robert Recorde coined the use of a parallel pair of horizontal line segments to replace the phrase ‘is equal to’.
 Mathematicians, scientists, engineers and schoolchildren have collectively saved many billions of hours of time in the years that have followed, for which we are all grateful.

 The competition involves teams of up to six contestants sitting two exams on consecutive days.
 Each exam lasts 4.5 hours and contains three hard problems.
 Contestants’ scripts are marked over the next few days with each solution (or attempt) being awarded a score out of seven.
 Gold, Silver and Bronze medals are awarded to roughly half of the contestants in the ratio 1:2:3.
 Those not within the medal boundaries, but achieving full marks on at least one problem, are awarded an Honourable Mention.